quortex/kubestitute/helm/kubestitute/README.md

 A Kubernetes cluster of version v1.11.3+ is required.
 If you are just starting out with Kubestitute, it is highly recommended to use the latest version.

 ### <a id="Prerequisites_AWS"></a>AWS
-To be used with AWS and interact with Auto Scaling Groups, an AWS service account with the following permissions on Auto Scaling Groups managed by Kubestitute is required:
+To be used with AWS and interact with Auto Scaling Groups, an AWS IAM user or role with the following permissions on Auto Scaling Groups managed by Kubestitute is required:
 ```json
 {
     "Version": "2012-10-17",